 The research confirmed there is growing interest among the enterprise for rich messaging, and RBM in particular, and armed with this knowledge, the MNOs and messaging and CPaaS specialists were surveyed to gauge their investment focus.

-The findings highlight a dual emphasis on infrastructure and revenue generation priorities.
+The findings highlight a dual emphasis on RCS infrastructure and revenue generation priorities.
 Campaign management emerges as the foremost concern, underscoring a commitment to enhancing usability for enterprises.
 Additionally, 48% of respondents prioritize billing processes, underscoring the importance of monetization in early RBM business cases.
-Agent verification, MaaP, and infrastructure follow closely behind, emphasizing the pivotal role of robust infrastructure in RBM’s prospective success.
+Agent verification, Messaging as a Platform, and infrastructure follow closely behind, emphasizing the pivotal role of robust infrastructure in RBM’s prospective success.

 So is a power struggle starting to emerge within the RBM ecosystem for control at the heart of the channel?
 Safe to say it’s a yes and no answer.